-Around the same time the students sought Ginsburg, the New Jersey chapter of the American Civil Liberties Union was receiving a new set of complaints.
+Around the same time the students sought Ginsburg, the New Jersey chapter of the American Civil Liberties Union (ACLU) was receiving a new set of complaints.
 It was a few years after the Civil Rights Act became law.
-Women were reporting discriminatory practices at their workplaces: A school secretary was told she had to leave her job as soon as her pregnancy became apparent; a married factory worker was told the company’s family health insurance was only offered to male employees.
+Women were reporting discriminatory practices at their workplaces: a school secretary was told she had to leave her job as soon as her pregnancy became apparent; a married factory worker was told the company’s family health insurance was only offered to male employees.
 Even girls in public schools were receiving unfair treatment.
-A summer engineering program in Princeton for low-income sixth-graders only permitted boys.
+A summer engineering program in Princeton for low-income sixth-graders only permitted boys to attend.

 The ACLU chapter, based in Newark, turned to Ginsburg to handle the cases.

 The turning point for women’s equality came in 1971 when Ginsburg was still at Rutgers.
-In Reed vs. Reed, the Supreme Court ruled – for the first time – an Idaho statute on estate administration unconstitutional because it discriminated based on gender.
+In Reed v.
+Reed, the Supreme Court ruled—for the first time—that an Idaho statute on estate administration was unconstitutional because it discriminated based on gender.
 Ginsburg was the principal author of the brief in the landmark decision.
-Soon after Reed, the ACLU created the Women’s Rights Project, dedicated to gender discrimination litigation, and named Ginsburg its co-director.
+Soon after Reed, the ACLU created the Women’s Rights Project, dedicated to gender discrimination litigation, and named Ginsburg its codirector.

-Ginsburg eventually argued six cases before the Supreme Court and won five of them.
+Ginsburg eventually argued six cases before the U.S. Supreme Court and won five of them.

-One of those women was Elizabeth Langer, a 1973 Rutgers Law School graduate, who served as the coordinating editor of the Women’s Rights Law Reporter from 1972-1973.
-Women’s Rights Law Reporter, founded in 1971 by Ann Marie Boylan, was the first law journal in the country to focus exclusively on women’s rights.
+One of those women was Elizabeth Langer, a 1973 Rutgers Law School graduate, who served as the coordinating editor of the Women’s Rights Law Reporter from 1972 to 1973.
+The publication, founded in 1971 by Ann Marie Boylan, was the first law journal in the country to focus exclusively on women’s rights.
 The struggling journal, which published its first issue in New York before coming to Rutgers, needed a faculty adviser and Ginsburg seemed the logical choice.
 Ginsburg was already on the advisory board for the first issue but serving as its adviser meant she would have a more significant role in the journal’s content and production.

-“Once she came on board, everything fell into place,” Langer continued.
+“Once she came on board, everything fell into place,” Langer continues.
 “We felt empowered.”

 Ginsburg taught at Rutgers from 1963 to 1972.
 She left Rutgers for Columbia Law School, becoming the first female professor to earn tenure there.

-Diane Crothers, a 1974 Rutgers Law School graduate, who co-founded the Women’s Rights Law Reporter with Boylan, said Ginsburg is one of the most analytic and strategic minds she’s ever known.
+Diane Crothers, a 1974 Rutgers Law School graduate, who cofounded the Women’s Rights Law Reporter with Boylan, says Ginsburg is one of the most analytic and strategic minds she’s ever known.
 “She had a 20-year and a 50-year plan and did it piece by piece, step by step, to figure out the end game.
-And she wasn’t ‘justice for women’ only. “
+And she wasn’t ‘justice for women’ only.”